dekoza/mtgpl/docs/_sources/WAR.rst.txt

    +2: Sorin, Vengeful Bloodlord deals 1 damage to target player or planeswalker.

-   −X: Return target creature card with converted mana cost X from your graveyard to the battlefield.
+   −X: Return target creature card with mana value X from your graveyard to the battlefield.
 That creature is a Vampire in addition to its other types.

 :mtgtip:`Soul Diviner<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/f/7fb66ccd-a930-4757-832c-c4b0259741e2.jpg?1557577275|https://scryfall.com/card/war/218/soul-diviner?utm_source=api>`